GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 For over a decade, Wisconsin’s statewide races have been split 50-50 between the two major parties.
 But due to an extreme gerrymander, the rightwing secured more than 60 percent of the seats in the Legislature in election after election.
 Wisconsinites have not had full representation in their state legislature, and Governor Evers’ vetoes have been their only protection from the impacts of the worst policies passed by rightwing lawmakers.

 Up until now, The States Project’s work in Wisconsin has been targeted at preventing a supermajority.
 Most recently, in 2022, we helped protect Gov. Evers’ veto power by just two seats in the State Assembly.
-This November, we will be back in Wisconsin with the goal of shifting the balance of power in the Assembly.
+In 2024, we will be back in Wisconsin with the goal of shifting the balance of power in the Assembly and flipping enough seats to have a clear path to the majority in the Senate in 2026.

 The Stakes

-In the 2023 legislative session, Wisconsin’s rightwing Assembly majority pushed unpopular policies that would strip Wisconsinites of their freedoms, including:
+In the 2023 legislative session, Wisconsin’s rightwing majorities pushed unpopular policies that would strip Wisconsinites of their freedoms, including:

 • An abortion ban that severely guts personal freedom for 2.9 million Wisconsinites of reproductive age